Try These 8 Interior Design Trends For 2021

 Warm and Cosy

 There’s always time to snuggle up and get cosy - especially in your home.
 Interior design ideas for the living room would be lush sofas, throws and cushions in fabrics like linen and wool to create the perfect nook to take a nap or read a good book.
 Lounge all day in your pyjamas with thick throws in voluminous, comfortable sofas that take cosy to another level.
-Best seen on neotenic design, this type of furniture pieces are all about rounded edges and the exaggeration of curves.
+Best seen on neotenic design, this type of furniture piece are all about rounded edges and the exaggeration of curves.
 They certainly look fun to lounge on!

 Tieing in with the warm and cosy comes colour palettes that are grounded on earthy shades.
 A bid to let nature in, we love the subdued colours in rust oranges, warm greens, natural browns and deep reds that not only add punch to a room, bit also creates a welcoming atmosphere that elevates a space.